Precision spectral estimation at sub-Hz frequencies: closed-form posteriors and Bayesian noise projection: Periodograms, key periodogram functions and their likelihood

 Here, $\left|\cdot\right|$ is the determinant, $\etr$ the exponential trace $\etr(\cdot)=\exp\left(\mathrm{tr}\left(\cdot\right)\right)$, and $\widetilde{\Gamma}_p(M)$ is the multivariate complex Gamma function:

-Note that we have dropped, for clarity, the explicit dependence of all quantities on frequency.

-We denote this distribution\footnote{We use the symbolic expression $a \sim A$ to indicate that a random variable $a$ is distributed according to a distribution $A$.\\ Thus, $\bW\sim\cw(\bSig,M)$.} with $\cw(\bSig,M)$.
-As expected, $\cw(\bSig,M)$ is defined only if $M\geq p$, that is, if $\bW$ is positive definite.
+Note that we have dropped, for clarity, the explicit dependence of all quantities on frequency.\\ We denote this distribution\footnote{We use the symbolic expression $a \sim A$ to indicate that a random variable $a$ is distributed according to a distribution $A$.\\ Thus, $\bW\sim\cw(\bSig,M)$.} with $\cw(\bSig,M)$.
+As expected, $\cw(\bSig,M)$ is defined only if $M\geq p$, that is, if $\bW$ is positive definite.\\ We use the conditional probability in \Cref{eq:wishart} as the likelihood function for the inference of $\bSig$.